Wills & Estates

 At the same time as considering your Will we strongly recommend that you also put in place plans for any future incapacity through Power of Attorney and Guardianship documents.
 This will ensure that if you somehow become unable to make decisions about your finances, your medical treatment or living arrangements then the person or persons who you trust to make these decisions can do so unhindered.

 Contact us to find out more or to arrange a consultation.

-Are you a Will Executor?
+Are you an Executor of a Will?

 Have you been chosen by a family member or friend to be the Executor of their Will?
 This means that you have been given responsibility to manage their estate according to the terms they’ve outlined in their Will and to protect their assets under the various laws and rules that govern estate administration in Australia.

 An executor’s duties may include responsibilities such as: